-There is something so comforting and nostalgic about a steaming bowl of homemade soup.
-It is both lovely to eat, and lovely to make.
+There’s something so comforting and nostalgic about a steaming bowl of homemade soup.
+It’s both lovely to eat, and lovely to make.
 Many of us rely on a pre-made stock for our soups, which is a perfectly acceptable substitution — both convenient, and (depending on the brand) satisfactory in taste.
 However, if you want to take your soup to the next level, it’s time to make some homemade stock.

 Homemade, high-quality stocks are the foundation for sauces, soups and many other dishes in restaurant kitchens.
 While we don’t need our home kitchens to keep up with restaurant standards, this ridiculously easy process will improve the flavour of your cooking immensely.

 The most useful stocks to make are chicken, beef, fish and vegetable stock.
 It’s also a good idea to make it in large batches — it freezes beautifully and then you always have it on hand.
-Your stock should consist of 100% water, 50% bones and 10% vegetables.
+Your stock should consist of 100 percent water, 50 percent bones and 10 percent vegetables.
 In other words, 6 L of water would need about 2.5 kg (6 lbs) bones and 454 g (1 lb) vegetables*.

 *Fish stock is the exception.
 It cooks very quickly so less water is required.
 Fish stocks need half the amount of vegetables to 4 L water ad 2.5 kg bones.
 Often a cup of white wine is added to fish stock for flavour.